Are you ready to jump into a fundraising campaign without knowing where your lead gifts will come from and why they are important?

 Knowing who to ask for a lead gift means you, your board, and fundraising leadership know who to focus on cultivating and soliciting.

 Copyright 2022 – Mel and Pearl Shaw of Saad&Shaw – Comprehensive Fund Development Services.
-Let us help you plan for 2022!
-Video and phone conferencing services are always available.
+Video and phone conferencing services always available.
+Let us help you grow your fundraising.
 Call us at (901) 522-8727. www.saadandshaw.com.